onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Tagged/labeled/compartmentalized UBR

-tribalism is in our DNA - we have to harness it properly
+tribalism is in our DNA - we have to harness it properly we have to harness the tribalism in our DNA properly

 God is the transcendent - that above you waiting to be reached at